vmleon/learning-library/analytics-library/sailgp/analytics/analytics.md

    ![pic2](images/loc-details.png)

-10. Select the "Bermuda" map to connect to this column.
+10. Select the `sailgp bermuda` map to connect to this column.
 You will notice that the values in our data set ("Your Data") line up perfectly with the values in the map information that we uploaded earlier ("Match").

    ![pic2](images/map-data.png)

-11. Go back to the Home Page and save the data set if you're being asked to.
+11. Go back to the **Home Page** and save the data set if you're being asked to.

    ![pic2](images/to-homepage3.png)